oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 .. admonition:: Learning
     :class: important

-    The learning of this step: Understanding the trivial electric vehicle dispatch from battery
+    The model balances supply and demand.
+Operation is optimised so that the total costs are minimised (or revenue is maximised).

-You can get the complete (uncommented) code for this step: :download:`ev_charging_1.py </../tutorials/introductory/ev_charging/ev_charging_1.py>`
+You can get the complete (uncommented) code for this step:
+:download:`ev_charging_1.py </../tutorials/introductory/ev_charging/ev_charging_1.py>`

 .. dropdown:: Click to display the code